Sebastian Koch: Film and television

 In addition to his acting work, he also does symphonic-scenic readings, including Paradise with violinist Daniel Hope, Dream Story with the Hubert Nuss Jazz Quartet and The Kreutzer Sonata after Leo Tolstoy, which Koch dramaturgically adapted and conceived as a stage play with piano and violin.

+In May 2026, Koch was cast in an undisclosed role in The Batman Part II, scheduled for release in 2027.

 Audiobooks

 Koch has frequently served as an interpreter of literary and musical-literary audiobooks and live performances of them.
 Projects have included Schumann – Scenes of a marriage (with Martina Gedeck) about the exchange of letters between Clara and Robert Schumann, and accompanied by Argentinean bandoneon virtuoso Roberto Russo Koch has also presented excerpts from The Player by Dostoyevsky.
 The premiere of a play reading of Rhapsody: A Dream Novel by Arthur Schnitzler – accompanied by compositions especially for jazz – took place at the Literature and Poetry Festival in Bad Homburg in 2011.

 In 2012, he produced the audiobook Koch is reading Heuss about speeches and letters by Theodor Heuss, in collaboration with Cherbuliez Productions.

 Koch twice lent his voice to the audiobook edition of Brigitte – Strong Voices.
 In 2007, he recorded the novel A perfect friend (by Martin Suter), followed by the crime story On the twelfth day (Wolfgang Schorlau) in 2014.